-Luis Ricardo Falero Spain
+Luis Ricardo Falero Biography | Oil Painting Reproductions

 2-7-1851 Granada, ESP - 12-7-1896 London, ENGBack to Artist IndexView Artists Paintings

-Luis Ricardo Falero had a particular interest in astronomy and incorporated celestial constellations into many of his works, such as "The Marriage of a Comet" and "Twin Stars".
+Luis Ricardo Falero had a particular enthusiasm for astronomy and incorporated divine heavenly bodies (in more ways than one) into many of his works, such as Twin Stars.
 His interest and knowledge of astronomy also led him to illustrate the works of Camille Flammarion.

 In 1896, the year of his death, Maud Harvey sued Luis Ricardo Falero for paternity.
-The suit alleged that Falero seduced Harvey when she was 17 first serving as his housemaid, and then model.
+The suit alleged that Falero seduced Harvey when she was 17 first working as his housemaid, and then as his model.
 When he discovered she was pregnant, he dismissed her.
 She won the case and was awarded five shillings per week in support of their child.
 Falero died at the age of 45.